luk9312/pyhton_learning/README.md

-## Python Learning ##
+# Python Learning

-<h3 id="intro">Intro</h3>
+## Introduction

-The main purpose of this repository is for learning.
-Understand both the logic of programming and python itself.
+The main purpose of this repository is for learning, and understanding both the logic of programming and python.
+Focus on problems from data structure, algorithms to ideas of web crawling and data analysis.